Young Liberals (Australia): Controversies

-In December 2019, Young Liberal National party leader Barclay McGain and Young Liberal member Jake Scott faced controversy after a video was released on the Young Liberal's Facebook page.
+In December 2019, Chairman of the Gold Coast Young LNP Barclay McGain and member Jake Scott faced controversy after a video was released on the Young Liberal's Facebook page.
 The video showed McGain purporting to be interviewing young adults at random during Schoolies week regarding their opinions of Prime Minister Scott Morrison.
-In one interview McGain is shown laughing as Scott criticised Aboriginal Australians for not being able to "even invent the bloody wheel".
+In one interview McGain is shown laughing as Scott criticised Aboriginal Australians for being in-able to "even invent the bloody wheel".
 Scott described himself in the video as "a bit of a leftie", however, subsequent investigations showed him to be a Liberal Party volunteer and active Young Liberal member.
 Scott and McGain both declined to comment on the video, which was widely criticised and labelled as racist by the Queensland State Government.
 McGain was later suspended from his role as party leader, pending further internal investigation from the Liberal Party.

 The 2020 ACT Election saw an internal ACT Liberal Party investigation revolve around the then ACT Young Liberal President Ben Dennehy for the destruction of Kurrajong MLA, Candice Burch's, campaign corfultes.
 It has been asserted that the ACT electoral system of Hare-Clark lends itself to internal party fights.
 The victim of these attacks, Candice Burch, was battling to maintain the fifth Kurrajong seat, however was unsuccessful.
 Within the ACT Liberal Party bringing the party into disrepute is an offence the ACT Liberal Party constitution deems worthy of expulsion.
 The investigation began in November 2020 and concluded with the resignation of Ben Dennehy and a second ACT Young Liberal who was not named in media sources.
-Evidence leading to Dennehy's resignation included the discovery of video footage of Ben Dennehy 'getting out of his car and slashing Ms Burch's corflutes'.
-It has been noted that this may not have been the first instance in which Ben Dennehy has vandalized campaign material.
-2019 independent ACT Senate candidate Anthony Pesec commented on social media that Ben Dennehy was 'ripping corflutes down all over town' during the 2019 election.
+Evidence leading to Dennehy's resignation included the discovery of video footage of him 'getting out of his car and slashing Ms Burch's corflutes'.
+It has been noted that this may not have been the first instance in which Dennehy has vandalized campaign material.
+2019 independent ACT Senate candidate Anthony Pesec commented on social media that Dennehy was 'ripping corflutes down all over town' during the 2019 election.

 In 2022, It was reported a former Young Liberal Stefan Eracleous was linked to the National Socialist Network.

+In October 2024, at a University of Sydney Student Representative Council meeting, three members were filmed destroying copies of the 2018 Red Zone Report.
+This report detailing experiences of sexual violence and hazing across residential colleges, produced by an investigation from End Rape on Campus Australia.
+This resulted in nationwide criticisms, an internal investigation ordered by NSW Liberal leader Mark Speakman and two of the students work experience in Paul Fletcher's electorate office cancelled, and expulsions and suspensions handed out to persons involved.
+In November 2024, Bearte (Bea) McDonald was suspended from the Liberal Party for six months and Amelia Findlay was ordered to pay $20,000 plus legal costs for the defamation of McDonald as a result of a TikTok video capturing her at the problematic meeting.